ZhiiChong/LilRenderer/README.md

-# TinyRenderer
+# LilRenderer
-Practice of a tiny renderer
+Practice of a little renderer